Sarahah is an app that tweens and teens are using to send each other anonymous ‘feedback.’

 Often Sarahah is being used for cyberbullying.
 Here’s two reasons why kids are unsafe on the app:

 - Unlike Instagram or Snap, Sarahah doesn’t require a trusted connection.
-Anyone can join Sarahah and send message.
+Anyone can join and send messages.
 Leading to it becoming a breeding ground of cyberbullyng.

-- Sarahah doesn’t have age restrictions or rules of conduct:
+- App doesn’t have age restrictions or rules of conduct: